is wisdom in the old tales, and in the tales of the old, that hold

 that we need to know today"

-by Erik Pearson on banjo and guitar.
-With a repertoire of hundreds
+accompanied by her musical sidekick Erik Pearson on banjo & guitar.

-selections that follow are available upon request.
-Each program
+follow are available upon request.
+Each program can be

-can be scheduled from 45 to 90 minutes in length.
-Workshops can
+scheduled from 45 to 90 minutes in length.
+Workshops can be from 90

 1. Wickety Whack, Brer Rabbit is Back;